Competition within the barbering industry is as fierce as ever…

-Read on to see our expert tips on how you can make your barbershop stand out this year, and beyond…
+Read on to find out our expert tips on how you can make your barbershop stand out…

 Look At What Other Barbers Are Doing

 Keeping an eye on your competition is a vital part of running any business.
-This doesn’t mean copying, but taking note of trends and ways to up your game.
+This doesn’t mean copying, but taking note of where you need to up your game.

 The barbering industry is incredibly creative, with new styles and techniques cropping up all the time.
-We have featured some of the most exciting barbershops in our Salon Design of the Month series, where you can find some inspiration from those who are stealing the spotlight.
+If you’re interested to see how other barbershops are killing it, check out our Salon Design of the Month section.

-Take a look at how Barber Barber, Jack the Clipper and Ruffians have made themselves stand out from their competitors, and think of similar ways that you could make your shop unique to you and your clients.
-Remember, the most successful barbershops have formed their own identity that stands the test of time while putting the needs of their clients first.
+Take a look at how some of the best in the game have made themselves stand out, such as Sid sottung.
+It’s important to remember that the most successful barbershops have formed their own identity while putting the needs of their clients first.

 Make Sure Your Barber Furniture Is Up To Date

 Like it or not, many people will see your furniture as a reflection of your service.
-If your furniture is worn and outdated, there is little else that can help you stand out.
-Start with the basics and the rest will soon follow!
+If your furniture is worn and outdated, this will reflect badly on the rest of your barbershop..

-Image is important when it comes to creating a barbershop that really stands out.
-In a world of Instagrammable moments, creating a visually pleasing experience is becoming more and more important, especially in an industry that is based on appearances!
+Image is important when it comes to creating a barbershop that stands out.
+In a world of Instagrammable moments, creating a visually pleasing experience is becoming more and more important, especially in an industry that is based on appearances.

 Keep Up A Strong Social Media Presence

-Make sure you keep your social media updated regularly and in line with what is going on inside your shop.
-Ensure all your opening times and prices are available.
+Make sure you keep your social media updated regularly.
+Ensure all useful information such as your opening times and prices are available.
 Keep an eye out for messages from clients and be sure to reply quickly and helpfully.
 A lot of potential customers will use social media to find information, so don’t miss out.

 Keep Your Staff Happy

-Giving a first class client experience is a sure fire way to get people talking about how great your barbershop is.
-Remember, it is your staff that are the ones delivering this on a daily basis, so it is important that they are properly trained and happy in their work.
+Giving a first-class client experience is a sure-fire way to get people talking about how great your barbershop is.
+Remember, it is your staff that are the ones delivering this daily, so they must be properly trained and happy in their work.